 You can easily explore Mtshketa for two hours and then head towards Uplistsikhe next.
 This is one of the most unique attractions you can go to as it is a city carved into rocks.
 You can end your day trip at Gori with the Stalin museum is one of the most notable attractions to check out.

 Other notable places to visit near Tbilisi are Ananuri and Stepantsminda, and Rabati, Vardzia, and Borjomi.
-You can put together these destination in a one day itinerary.
+You can put together these destinations in a one-day itinerary.

 And there you go!
 I hope this list of top Tbilisi things to do will help you plan the perfect itinerary in the city.
 But before you go, here are my tips for where to stay.